Web Video Cast: Cast Web Video to Your TV

 Tap the cast icon, pick your TV or streaming device from the list, and the video starts playing on your TV at full quality.
 Use the on-screen remote to pause, seek, adjust volume, or load subtitles.
 Your phone is free to do other things — the TV handles playback independently.

-Why Most Website Casting Fails (And How to Fix It)
+Why Most Web Video Casts Fail (And How to Fix It)

-If you've tried to cast a website to your TV before and the quality was bad, you're not alone.
-Here are the three most common reasons website casting goes wrong — and what to do instead.
+If you've tried to web cast a video to your TV before and the quality was bad, you're not alone.
+Here are the three most common reasons web video casting goes wrong — and what to do instead.

 Problem: Blurry or Pixelated Video